1. What is a digital water cooler?

 Every organization has bookworms who enjoy reading different genres-romance, history, suspenseful thrillers or nonfiction.
 Turn your online water cooler into a book club or book house where everyone discusses page turners they’d recommend their colleagues to pick up.

 Have you ever wondered which Hollywood celebrity would be your date to the red carpet premiere?
-This virtual watercooler idea is a great way to keep the conversation going!
+This is one of the best virtual water cooler ideas to keep the conversation going!
 Coworkers can talk about who they’d pick and why, and what they’d wear to the event.
 This needn’t be limited to only Hollywood.
 You can talk about the A-lister you’d invite to a birthday or to shadow at the workplace if they dropped by for a day.

 This is one of the best virtual water cooler ideas for large groups.
 Ask everyone to make a dish that doesn’t need to be cooked over a gas burner or stove..
 The no-fire dish can be anything, from an appetizer to desserts.
 More points to you if it's a unique take on an existing dish or a completely original recipe!